 Nissan 370Z Interior

-The base 2013 Nissan 370Z comes with standard features that include automatic climate control, push-button start and a four-speaker stereo with an auxiliary input jack.
-Options and features available on higher trims include a backup camera, navigation, Bluetooth phone and audio connectivity, a USB port and a Bose stereo system.
+The 2014 Nissan 370Z comes standard with automatic climate control, push-button start and a four-speaker audio system with an auxiliary audio jack.
+Options include a backup camera, navigation, Bluetooth phone and audio connectivity, a USB port and a Bose audio system.

-- "As in most sports cars, luggage space is scarce, with just 6.9 cubic feet of storage under the coupe's hatchback and a slightly smaller than average 4.2 cubic feet in the convertible's trunk." -- Edmunds
+- "As in most sports cars, luggage space is scarce, with just 6.9 cubic feet of storage under the coupe's hatchback and a paltry 4.2 cubic feet in the convertible's trunk." -- Edmunds

 - "Cargo space isn't outstanding but it's usable and accessible." -- Kelley Blue Book (2013)

 - "There are some hidden bins behind the seats, but interior storage is otherwise meager, with a small glovebox and center console." -- Consumer Guide (2013)